 Identifying and catering to trends

 Parcels become a problem without a time-efficient, effective way of dealing with them.
-Residents don’t want to be tied to times when they can collect their deliveries from a central holding place, and owner-operators don’t want the theft, fire and trip hazard of parcels collecting in reception and other areas.
+Residents don’t want to be tied to times when they can collect their deliveries from a central holding place, and owner-operators and building managers don’t want the theft, fire and trip hazard of parcels collecting in reception and other areas.

 The pandemic sparked an upsurge in online shopping, generating even more parcels than usual, but even pre-pandemic, volumes grew by eight per cent year on year.
 If building staff have to take in and distribute parcels, and spend an average of four minutes on each, up to two hours of their time a day gets taken up by 30 parcels.

 Delivering parcels instead into secure parcel lockers takes away staff involvement.
 Residents self-serve from the lockers, at times that suit them, after they are automatically notified that they have a delivery.
 That way, there are fewer in-person interactions between couriers and staff and staff and residents too, as part of reduced contact strategies.